japila-books/apache-spark-internals/docs/scheduler/FairSchedulableBuilder.md

 buildPools(): Unit
 ----

-NOTE: `buildPools` is part of the <<spark-scheduler-SchedulableBuilder.adoc#buildPools, SchedulableBuilder Contract>> to build a tree of <<spark-scheduler-Pool.adoc#, pools (of Schedulables)>>.
+NOTE: `buildPools` is part of the <<spark-scheduler-SchedulableBuilder.md#buildPools, SchedulableBuilder Contract>> to build a tree of <<spark-scheduler-Pool.md#, pools (of Schedulables)>>.

 `buildPools` <<buildFairSchedulerPool, creates Fair Scheduler pools from a configuration file>> if available and then <<buildDefaultPool, builds the default pool>>.

-`buildPools` prints out the following INFO message to the logs when the configuration file (per the xref:ROOT:configuration-properties.adoc#spark.scheduler.allocation.file[spark.scheduler.allocation.file] configuration property) could be read:
+`buildPools` prints out the following INFO message to the logs when the configuration file (per the ROOT:configuration-properties.md#spark.scheduler.allocation.file[spark.scheduler.allocation.file] configuration property) could be read:

 ```
 Creating Fair Scheduler pools from [file]
 ```

-`buildPools` prints out the following INFO message to the logs when the xref:ROOT:configuration-properties.adoc#spark.scheduler.allocation.file[spark.scheduler.allocation.file] configuration property was not used to define the configuration file and the <<DEFAULT_SCHEDULER_FILE, default configuration file>> is used instead:
+`buildPools` prints out the following INFO message to the logs when the ROOT:configuration-properties.md#spark.scheduler.allocation.file[spark.scheduler.allocation.file] configuration property was not used to define the configuration file and the <<DEFAULT_SCHEDULER_FILE, default configuration file>> is used instead:

 ```
 Creating Fair Scheduler pools from default file: [DEFAULT_SCHEDULER_FILE]
 ```

-When neither xref:ROOT:configuration-properties.adoc#spark.scheduler.allocation.file[spark.scheduler.allocation.file] configuration property nor the <<DEFAULT_SCHEDULER_FILE, default configuration file>> could be used, `buildPools` prints out the following WARN message to the logs:
+When neither ROOT:configuration-properties.md#spark.scheduler.allocation.file[spark.scheduler.allocation.file] configuration property nor the <<DEFAULT_SCHEDULER_FILE, default configuration file>> could be used, `buildPools` prints out the following WARN message to the logs:

 ```
 Fair Scheduler configuration file not found so jobs will be scheduled in FIFO order.
 To use fair scheduling, configure pools in [DEFAULT_SCHEDULER_FILE] or set spark.scheduler.allocation.file to a file that contains the configuration.